Table of Contents

 Bar chart

 The open value is a ‘dash,’ which is positioned on the left of the vertical bar, and the near price shown by a parallel horizontal line is on the right of the bar.
-Comprehending the trading chart is straightforward; if the left dash (open price) is lower than the right dash (closing rate), the bar will be colored in orange, black or blue, indicating a price rise and a valued instrument.
+Comprehending the trading chart is straightforward; if the left dash (open price) is lower than the right dash (closing rate), the bar will be colored orange, black, or blue, indicating a price rise and a valued instrument.
 The reverse is valid, and the diminished value of the stock is seen in red.

 Candlestick Chart